sheikhsaad-net/text2talk/README.md

 POST http://localhost:3000/speak

-Send a JSON object with the text you want to convert:

-{ "text": "here you can type" }
+Send a JSON object with the text you want to convert: { "text": "here you can type" }

+### 6. View the speaking model

+Open your browser and go to the following URL to view the 3D model with synchronized lips: http://localhost:5173/

+When you press the "Speak" button, the 3D model will begin speaking with lip synchronization based on the audio generated.